JorosTheModderPH/FNF-My-Charts/Recharts/errie/readme.txt

 Forget to mention, errie was made by subicat.

-what the-, this song is old but i chart in anyway.
+what the-,  I didn't realise that this song was old, but I charted it anyway.

 Original Song: https://www.youtube.com/watch?v=pwWyVyUvpLA